After the Quake: "Super-Frog Saves Tokyo"

 A few days after the quake, a six-feet-tall frog waits for Katagiri to come home from work.
 Frog tells Katagiri that he is going to save Tokyo from an earthquake and needs his help.
 Katagiri learns that he can help by cheering for Frog as he battles with a Worm under the Tokyo Security Trust Bank, Katagiri's workplace.
 To prove his loyalty to Katagiri, Frog resolves a bank case for him; after this, Katagiri agrees to help Frog.
 They plan to meet on February 17 (the day before Worm will cause the earthquake) under the bank but on that day as Katagiri is returning to the bank from his rounds, he is "shot."

 Katagiri wakes up in the hospital the next morning; he asks the nurse if he has been shot and if there has been an earthquake and she says neither has happened.
-That night, Frog visits him to tell help that he was successful in his battle but the battle was fought to a draw.
-Afterwards, the frog skins burst and bug like creatures begins to eat Katagiri alive; he wakes up to learn that that horrifying experience is a dream.
+That night, Frog visits to tell Katagiri that they were successful in the battle against Worm but the battle was fought to a draw.
+Afterwards, Frog’s skin bursts and bug like creatures begins to eat Katagiri alive; he wakes up to learn that the horrifying experience is a dream.
 He tells the nurse of Frog's success before falling asleep again.

 "Honey Pie"

 Junpei tells young Sala the story of Masakichi, an anthropomorphic bear who sells honey.
 She says that Masakichi should sell honey pies to increase his profit and Junpei agrees.
 After she falls asleep, he talks with Sala's mother Sayoko in the kitchen about taking the girl to the Ueno Zoo.
 She agrees and tells him to also invite Sala's father Takatsuki.

 Junpei grew up in Nishinomiya and, after graduating from high school, went to study literature at Waseda University.
 During his first term there, he meets Takatsuki and Sayoko; the three become close friends.
 Not wanting to ruin their friendship, he suppresses his feelings for Sayoko.
 A few months later, he learns that Takatsuki asked Sayoko out.
 He is unsure how to feel, but does not harbor any enmity towards Takatsuki; however, he stops showing up for class.
 Worried, Sayoko shows up at his place to check up on him and convinces him to return to school.
 After graduation, Junpei finds solace in writing short stories and submitting them for publication.
 His parents also discover that he lied to them about studying business and they disown him; nonetheless his literary careers shows promise.
 Sayoko studies literature in graduate school and Takatsuki becomes a journalist.
-Sayoko becomes pregnant with Sala shortly after she turns thirty and shortly before Sala is born, Takatsuki reveals that he knows Sayoko likes Junpei more than she likes him when they were in school; nonetheless, he admits that she is the "greatest woman in the world."
+Sayoko becomes pregnant with Sala shortly after she turns thirty and shortly before Sala is born, Takatsuki reveals that he knows Sayoko liked Junpei more than she liked him when they were in school; nonetheless, he admits that she is the "greatest woman in the world."